How do I form a corporation in Indiana?

 Here’s a quick look at some of the main benefits of forming a corporation:

 • Protection from personal liabilities.
-If your corporation gets into legal trouble, you’ll be relieved to know that this business type protects you from facing personal liabilities.
+If your corporation gets into legal trouble, you’ll be relieved to know that this business type protects you from facing personal liabilities in most cases.

 • Official recognition.
 Small corporations often choose to incorporate due to the prestige it offers.
 By incorporating, clients might take you more seriously than they would have if you remained an independent contractor.